Visual Arts Scholarship Competition

 FOLLOW THE INSTRUCTIONS BELOW:

 Signing up for the visual arts competition is a two step process.
-The first step is to Register and the second step is to Upload the information about your entry. (see the two buttons at the end of this section.)
+The first step is to Register and the second step is to Upload the photo of your entry. (see the two buttons at the end of this section.)

 One entry per student is accepted.